xiaohu-art/Single-plank/README.md

 ## 6. RMA w/w.o imitation reward
 To further improvement, RMA was applied with a 5-frame history observations w/w.o imitation learning.
 The robot was learning to crawl through the single-plank rather than catwalk (`./log/rma`).
 This phenomenon might be due to the missing regularization of reference data.

+The experiment with imitation reward showed a optimistic curve than that without imitation reward after I slightly tuneed the hyperparameters in discriminator (`./log/rma_w_imi`).
+However the robot still crawls over the terrain, which indicates the reference dataset might be misleading.
 <center>
 <figure>
     <img src="./pic/rma_wo_i.gif" alt="image"  />